Cat Litter Boxes

 How to choose the right cat litter tray

 Every cat is different and has different needs.
 Fortunately, there are several options to choose from when your ordering a litter box for cats at Vetsend.
 Use our filter option

 Closed litter box

 Some cats require more privacy than others.
-A closed litter box can feel more comfortable and familiar than an open litter box.
+A closed litter box can feel more comfortable and familiar than an open litter tray.
 At Vetsend, you can find a large selection of enclosed litter boxes for cats, from basic and practical to innovative and luxurious.
-A few examples are the PeeWee EcoHus, which is a very basic and convenient litter box.
+A few examples are the PeeWee EcoHus, which is a very basic and convenient litter tray.
 In contrast, the Moderna Cat Concept offers a more luxurious and multifunctional cat shelter.

 The open litter box

 Some cats prefer to have a better overview of their surroundings and, in turn, experience less stress.
 Well known brands such as PeeWee and Moderna offer a wide range of open cat litter boxes.

 There are special designed litter trays which have an opening on the top side of the box.
 This can be a good fit for cats who prefer to stand while they pee.
 This also prevents messy cats from spoiling their litter all over the place.
 Have a look at the Moderna Top Cat Cat Toilet for a high top cat litter box.

 If you want your cat to use the litter tray, there are a number of things to take into account.